Trip Highlights

 March through October for trout, September through November for steelhead.

-Included: One guide and boat per two anglers, all meals from lunch on first day through lunch on the last day, camping equipment (please bring your own sleeping bag), fly rods, flies and fishing tackle.
+Included: One guide and boat per two anglers, all meals from lunch on first day through lunch on the last day, camping equipment (please bring your own sleeping bag), fly rods, waders and wading boots (please advise in advance if anyone needs rods and/or waders)

 You Will Need: Fishing license, Deschutes Boater Pass, Tribal Permits (only if we put in at Warm Springs.
-We’ll advise), waders and / or wading boots (studded felt sole recommended), sleeping bag and pillow.
+We’ll advise), sleeping bag and pillow.
 We can assist you with obtaining most of these items.

 Sample Itinerary